Norwegian Arctic Art

 For those who might be traveling throughout Norway’s Arctic, the museum also recently opened a satellite location in Longyearbyen called Kunsthall Svalbard.
 This satellite location places a special focus on engaging with children and youth in the Arctic.
 If you’re looking for a specific exhibition, be sure to check in advance to see what the museum has on.

 The natural beauty of Northern Norway is undoubtedly inspiring.
 This is why, although it is remote, Norway’s Arctic is home to a number of incredible artists and inspiring art museums.
 We highly recommend immersing yourself in the work of local artists to enhance your travel experience and support the thriving Arctic art community.
-A great way to experience Norway arctic regions, is by traveling on the Northern Lights & Norway in a nutshell® tour.
+A great way to experience Norway arctic regions, is by traveling on the Northern Lights Chase in Tromsø.